 How Do You Grow A Van Dyke?

 Depending on the style, Van Dykes tend to require considerable length under the mouth.
 The growth period can be particularly awkward and frustrating for some.
-Moreover, when unstyled and in an early growing stage, it can look somewhat unusual.
+Moreover, when unstyled and in an early growth stage, it can look somewhat unusual.

 The most stress-free method is to simply grow out a full beard for between two weeks and a month.
 Once the beard has achieved a satisfactory length, the undesired growth can be shaved away.
 One month in, the growth is unlikely to appear finished.
 However, it’s a sturdy start in the right direction.